Lecture 1

 \[ A = \sum_{i=1}^r \sigma_i \mathbf{u}_i \mathbf{v}_i^T \]

-If \(\sigma_i>0\) then \(v_i\) is not in the null space of \(A\) because \(A v_i = \sigma_i u_i\).
+If \(\sigma_i > 0\) then \(v_i\) is not in the null space of \(A\) because \(A v_i = \sigma_i u_i\).
 If \(\sigma_i = 0\) then \(v_i\) is in the null space of \(A\) because \(A v_i = 0\).

 The Pseudoinverse

-\[\begin{align} U \Sigma V^T x + \epsilon &= b \\ \Sigma V^T x +&= U^T (b-\epsilon) \\ V \Sigma^{-1} U^T (b-\epsilon) &= x\\ A^+ (b-\epsilon) &= \hat{x} \end{align}\]
+\[\begin{align} U \Sigma V^T x + \epsilon &= b \\ \Sigma V^T x &= U^T (b-\epsilon) \\ V \Sigma^{+} U^T (b-\epsilon) &= \hat{x} \\ A^+ (b-\epsilon) &= \hat{x} \end{align}\]

-Where \(A^+ = V \Sigma^{-1} U^T\) is the pseudoinverse of \(A\).
-The pseudoinverse is a generalization of the matrix inverse for non-square matrices.
-We recover a square matrix by removing all of the absent or zero singular values from \(\Sigma\) and inverting the rest, giving an \(r \times r\) diagonal matrix whose inverse is simply the inverse of each element.
+where \(A^+ = V \Sigma^{+} U^T\) is the pseudoinverse of \(A\).
+The pseudoinverse is a generalization of the matrix inverse for non-square or rank-deficient matrices.
+We recover an invertible matrix by removing all of the absent or zero singular values from \(\Sigma\) and inverting the rest, giving an \(r \times r\) diagonal matrix whose inverse is simply the reciprocal of each diagonal element.

 \[ \left[ \begin{array}{ccc} \sigma_1 & & \\ & \ddots & \\ & & \sigma_r \\ 0 & \cdots & 0 \\ \vdots & \ddots & \vdots \\ 0 & \cdots & 0 \end{array} \right]_{n \times m} \rightarrow \left[ \begin{array}{ccc} \sigma_1^{-1} & & \\ & \ddots & \\ & & \sigma_r^{-1} \\ \end{array} \right]_{r \times r}\]

-Then \[\hat{x} = \sum_i^N \sigma_i^{-1} \mathbf{u}_i^T (b-\epsilon) \mathbf{v}_i\] is the solution to the least squares problem.
-This can be solved also as a truncated sum since \(0<N<r\).
-In actual practice with real world measurement we end up with many singular values that may be effectively \(0\) by nature of being very small relative to the noise in the data and the largest single value.
-We have that the solution \(\hat{x}\) is a sum of \(v_i\) components that form an orthogonal basis \(\hat{x} = \sum_i \beta_i v_i\) where \(\beta_i = \frac{u_i^T (b-\epsilon)}{\sigma_i}\).
-These small singular values blow up in size when inverted and so extra truncation is often necessary to avoid numerical instability and excessive amplification of noise \(\epsilon\).
+Then \[\hat{x} = \sum_{i=1}^{N} \sigma_i^{-1} \, \mathbf{u}_i^T (b-\epsilon) \, \mathbf{v}_i\] is the solution to the least squares problem, where \(N = r\) recovers the full pseudoinverse.
+The sum can also be truncated by choosing \(N < r\).
+In practice, with real-world measurements, we end up with many singular values that are effectively \(0\) by virtue of being very small relative to the noise in the data and the largest singular value.
+The solution \(\hat{x}\) is a sum of \(v_i\) components that form an orthogonal basis, \(\hat{x} = \sum_i \beta_i v_i\), where \(\beta_i = \frac{u_i^T (b-\epsilon)}{\sigma_i}\).
+The small singular values blow up in size when inverted, so truncation is often necessary to avoid numerical instability and excessive amplification of the noise \(\epsilon\).

 Least Squares